acp-lab/acplab-web/content/_index.md

                 brightness: 0.7
             position: right
             color: '#666'
-        - title: Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots Has Been Accepted by T-RO
+        - title: Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots Has Been Accepted by T-RO!
           content:
           align: left
           background: